Republicans fear growing 2024 field clears path for Trump

 “Let’s be honest, Never-Trumper Will Hurd wouldn’t even consider getting in this race if Ron DeSantis’ campaign wasn’t in total free fall.
 Hurd’s entry means nothing for President Trump’s standing, but means everything for Ron DeSantis, further underscoring how far Ron’s star has fallen,” said Karoline Leavitt, spokeswoman for Make America Great Again Inc., the super PAC that’s backing Trump.

-Former Texas Rep. Will Hurd speaks during the Iowa Faith and Freedom Coalition Spring Kick-Off, Saturday, April 22, 2023, in Clive, Iowa.
+Former Texas Rep. Will Hurd speaks during the Iowa Faith and Freedom Coalition Spring Kick-Off April 22 in Clive, Iowa.
 (AP Photo/Charlie Neibergall)

 Make America Great Again Inc. has issued a statement after each new candidate has entered.
 Nearly all of them have made a point to attack DeSantis, arguing that each contender is joining the field because the Florida governor has failed to consolidate support.